 Getting Around

-Naples has one of the higher rates of bag theft in Italy, particularly around the port area, the train station, and crowded markets like the Porta Nolana fish market.
-Keep your bag across your body (never hanging from one shoulder), do not wear expensive jewellery or watches visibly, and be especially vigilant around mopeds and motorbikes in traffic.
-These simple precautions significantly reduce risk.
+Naples has a higher rate of opportunist theft than most Italian cities, particularly around the port area, the train station and busy markets.
+Keep your bag across your body rather than hanging from one shoulder, avoid displaying expensive jewellery or watches, and stay particularly alert around mopeds in traffic.
+These simple habits make a meaningful difference.

 Essential Travel Tips